daler/dotfiles/README.md

 | `zn`    | unfold everything               |
 | `zM`    | fold everything                 |
 | `zc`    | toggle folding of current block |

+## Working with R in nvim

+### Initial setup

+When first starting work on a file:

+1. Open or create a new RMarkdown file with nvim
+2. Open a neoterm terminal to the right (`,t`)
+3. Move to that terminal (`Alt-w`).
+4. In the terminal, source activate your environment
+5. Start R in the terminal
+6. Go back to the RMarkdown or R script, and use the commands above to send lines over.

+### Working with R

+Once you have the terminal up and running:

+1. Write some R code.
+2. `gxx` to send the current line to R
+3. Highlight some lines (`Shift-V` in vim gets you to visual select mode), `gx` sends them and then jumps to the terminal.
+4. Inside a code chunk, `,cd` sends the entire code chunk and then jumps to the next one.
+This way you can `,cd` your way through an Rmd
+5. `,k` to render the current Rmd to HTML.

+### Troubleshooting

+Sometimes text gets garbled when using an interactive node on biowulf.
+This is due to a known bug in Slurm, but Biowulf is not intending on updating any time soon.
+The fix is `Ctrl-L` either in the Rmd buffer or in the terminal buffer.
+And maybe `,R` to refresh the syntax highlighting.

+Remember that the terminal is a vim window, so to enter commands you need to be in insert mode.

 # tmux configuration